OPEnSLab-OSU/SSLClient/README.md

 ### mTLS

-As of `v1.6.0`, SSLClient supports [mutual TLS authentication](https://developers.cloudflare.com/access/service-auth/mtls/). mTLS is a varient of TLS that verifys both the server and device identities before a connection, and is commonly used in IoT protocols as a secure layer (MQTT over TLS, HTTPS over TLS, etc.).
+As of `v1.6.0`, SSLClient supports [mutual TLS authentication](https://developers.cloudflare.com/access/service-auth/mtls/). mTLS is a varient of TLS that verifies both the server and device identities before a connection, and is commonly used in IoT protocols as a secure layer (MQTT over TLS, HTTP over TLS, etc.).

 To use mTLS with SSLClient you will need to a client certificate and client private key associated with the server you are attempting to connect to.
 Depending on your use case, you will either generate these yourself (ex.
 [Mosquito MQTT setup](http://www.steves-internet-guide.com/creating-and-using-client-certificates-with-mqtt-and-mosquitto/)), or have them generated for you (ex.
 [AWS IoT Certificate Generation](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html)).
 Given this cryptographic information, you can modify the standard SSLClient connection sketch to enable mTLS authentication:
 ```C++